 Under certain circumstances, applicants may qualify to meet alternative matching requirements that increase over the years to 35 percent instead of 50 percent as specified in the regulations at 45 CFR §2521.60(b).
 To qualify, applicants must demonstrate that the proposed program is either located in a rural county or in a severely economically distressed community as defined in the Application Instructions.
-Applicants who plan to request an alternative match schedule must submit a request at the time the application is submitted.
-State programs submit requests for alternative match to the Commission.
-Commissions submit on behalf of their state applicants and National Directs submit their requests directly to ACAlternateMatchRequests@cns.gov.
+Applicants who plan to request an alternative match schedule must submit a request at the time the application is submitted to ACAlternateMatchRequests@cns.gov.